OakCityLabs/Endpoint/README.md

 #### HTTP Body Data

 Endpoint supports several methods for building the body of an HTTP request, including JSON, form parameters or custom data.
-Any endpoint that includes data for the body of the HTTP request should be using the `.post` HTTP method.
+Any endpoint that includes data for the body of the HTTP request should be using the `.post` or `.patch` HTTP methods.

 To create an JSON request, specify the dictionary of values when creating the Endpoint with the `jsonParams` parameter to the `init` method.
 This dictionary will be JSON encoded to a data block used as the body of URLRequest.